EricFromCanada/ericfromcanada.github.io/_posts/2019-05-28-archiving-user-home-folders-with-hdiutil.md

 ---
-title: Archiving User Home Folders with hdiutil
+title: Archiving user home folders with hdiutil
 ---

 Today while attempting to use System Preferences to delete a user from a macOS 10.13 system and archive their home folder to a disk image, I ran into this error: